 Reducing Pathogen Distribution from Animal Transport

 This project aims to develop and test a new design for animal transport trailers that seeks to facilitate control of airborne pathogen contamination, while considering operational efficiencies such as cleaning and disinfecting, and economic viability.
 This study will generate a practical design for an air filtration system for transport vehicles as well as information on the performance of the system for preventing infection, and information on the feasibility of the trailer air filtration design that can be immediately implemented by the industry.
 For more information about this project, please click the button below.

-The Canadian Centre for Health and Safety in Agriculture (CCHSA) will lead the Knowledge Translation component of theAgriSafety Program, working with each of the three projects to develop knowledge translation materials and strategies specific to each project’s unique outputs and applications, and to disseminate these materials to stakeholders in conjunction with the Canadian Agricultural Safety Association (CASA).
-In addition, CCHSA will be coordinating the Canadian AgriSafety Applied Research Program annual collaborative meeting of project research teams.
+The Canadian Centre for Rural and Agricultural Health (CCRAH) will lead the Knowledge Translation component of theAgriSafety Program, working with each of the three projects to develop knowledge translation materials and strategies specific to each project’s unique outputs and applications, and to disseminate these materials to stakeholders in conjunction with the Canadian Agricultural Safety Association (CASA).
+In addition, CCRAH will be coordinating the Canadian AgriSafety Applied Research Program annual collaborative meeting of project research teams.
 For more information on these efforts, and to view knowledge translation materials, please click the button below.